 On the other hand, if an exam is less popular, the students who take it are usually interested in the subject and thus more likely to be well prepared for the test.
 In these cases, they've typically chosen to take a class outside the core requirements because they want to learn more about the subject.

-The 2019 pass rate for the AP World History exam was 55.4%.
-The only AP tests with lower pass rates were English Language & Composition, English Literature & Composition, Human Geography, US Government, US History, Environmental Science, and Physics 1.
+The 2020 pass rate for the AP World History exam was 60.2%.
+Only nine AP tests had lower pass rates.
 We can say definitively that this is a low pass rate compared to that of most other AP exams.

 Now, let's take a look at the 5 rate.
-The 2019 5 rate for AP World History was 8.6%, which is very low by anyone's standards.
+The 2020 5 rate for AP World History was 9.2%, which is very low by anyone's standards.
 Only AP Biology, Environmental Science, Spanish Literature, English Literature, English Language, Research, Physics 1, 3-D Design, and Seminar had lower 5 rates.
 Like the pass rate, this also seems to indicate that AP World History is a difficult AP exam.
 Although test popularity can partially account for such a low 5 rate, this rate is so low that it points to an inherently high difficulty level.

 Just like 5-star reviews, 5s on the AP World History exam are hard to come by.